VERMONT CATAMOUNTS OUTLAST DARTMOUTH COLLEGE, 6-5

-Sophomore forward Sebastian Stalberg had two goals and an assist for the Catamounts
+Sebastian Stalberg posts two goals and an assist while Matt Marshall scores twice for Catamounts

 HANOVER, N.H. - Matt Marshall recorded his first career multi-goal game and netted the game-winner with 7:30 remaining in the third period to lift Vermont to its first road win of season over No. 19 Dartmouth in a game televised on ESPNU at Thompson Arena Sunday.